NINNiT/xenbak/README.md

 ## Shoutout

-This project was supported by (Trafficon – Traffic Consultants GmbH)[https://www.trafficon.eu/].
+This project was supported by [Trafficon – Traffic Consultants GmbH](https://www.trafficon.eu/).